thederickff/jsqb/README.md

 =================

 Stop to lost time writing repeated SQL queries and let Java SQL Query Builder do the job for you.
 It's simple, fast and lightweight. **You don't need to make a connection with a database.**
+This project could be implement in any kind of Java Project since there's any dependency.

 <a name="index_block"></a>